aprotyas/aprotyas/README.md

 #### Some tid-bits:
 📫 How to reach me: aprotyas@u.rochester.edu, `@aprotyas` on all relevant platforms
-⚡ Fun fact: There's an arrow in the FedEx logo 🤔
-💬 Ask me about: My cats 😄

 <!--
 **aprotyas/aprotyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.